 The food you provide should also be low in carbohydrates.
 These are called "fillers" because cats don't require them in their diet.
 They are also the lead source of food allergies and obesity in domestic cats.

 An alternative to kitty kibble is wet food, which has more water and fewer carbs.
-This can be beneficial to cats, who often don’t drink enough water.
+This can be beneficial to cats, who often don't drink enough water.
 Your Russian Blue may also enjoy natural, vegan, non-GMO treats.
-Providing them with healthy treats with CBD can help calm them.
+Providing them with healthy treats like CBD chews for cats

 Children & Other Pets